xebia/essentials/independent-tests.md

 Listen to your tests.

 Why is your test slow?
 It's worth investigating.
-Li

 # Optimize flaky tests to make them reliable.